 Our club sports are primarily instructional with our main focus on improving individual skills and teamwork.
 There are scheduled practice times after school (3:00 - 4:30pm) with intra-squad scrimmages, however, we do not compete against other schools.

 The Middle School offers an extended day program, affectionately known as “The Lion’s Den”.
-It is separate from POWER Hour, and provides a safe structured environment where students may do their homework, read, study, relax or socialize with their peers.
+It provides a safe structured environment where students may do their homework, read, study, relax or socialize with their peers.
 The Lion’s Den runs from 3:00-6:00 pm Monday through Friday.
 The program is housed in multiple locations, depending on what activity is taking place.
 These locations include the first floor cafeteria, computer room, Grammar School gymnasium and the Middle School rooftop play yard.
 The Lion’s Den is organized and broken down into various segments, which include:

 - Mindfulness Mindfulness is a practice used to detach oneself from anxiety and stress.
 As an important component of The Lion’s Den, this ten to fifteen minute transitional period is strongly recommended but not mandatory.